brtkrclr/OverTheWire-Bandit/README.md

 -file1  -file2  -file3  spaces file1  spaces file2  spaces file3

 ```
-At firt I was thinking to check each directory and print each files.
+At first I was thinking to check each directory and print each files.
 But it was saying **human-readable, 1033 bytes in size and not executable**.
 Hmm with these hint I thought I might use "find" command.
 I read "man" file at first to see which commands I can use.
 For the size I can use "find -size xx c" , for readable "find -readable", Let's try with these informations.

 ```console
 bandit5@bandit:~/inhere$ find -readable -size 1033c